drocheam/optrace/docs/source/development/guidelines.rst

    * we can't expect the user to know where assignments are possible without side effects and where not.
 The library has too much complexity for this.
 * ➜ restricting assignments
    * ignore people saying "this is not pythonic!!"
-   * lock the geometry of an ``Element``, surfaces can only be assigned by using a special functions, the position can only be changed with a dedicated method
+   * lock the geometry of an :python:`Element`, surfaces can only be assigned by using a special functions, the position can only be changed with a dedicated method
-   * lock objects like a ``Surface`` to avoid nasty side effects
+   * lock objects like a :python:`Surface` to avoid nasty side effects
    * allow assignments where possible
    * make numpy arrays read-only while locking
    * when knowing the internals of the locking mechanism the user could turn it off.
 Let's hope warning and info messages convince him not to do so.